Shabana Mahmood: Return to the backbenches (2015–2021)

 In September 2015, following Jeremy Corbyn's election as leader, Mahmood stepped down from her shadow cabinet role, saying she "strongly disagreed" with him on economic matters.
 The following month she was one of the winners of the women's magazine Marie Claires Women at the Top Awards.

 In January 2016, Mahmood was elected to represent the Parliamentary Labour Party on the National Executive Committee, and was re-elected in July 2016.
-She was offered a place in Corbyn's Shadow Cabinet, but declined, telling him that "I'll be miserable, and I'll make you miserable as well."
+She was offered a place in Corbyn's shadow cabinet, but declined, telling him that "I'll be miserable, and I'll make you miserable as well."
 In November 2016, she was elected one of the vice chairs of Labour's National Policy Forum.
 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn at the 2016 party leadership election.

 At the snap 2017 general election, Mahmood was again re-elected with an increased vote share of 82.7 per cent and an increased majority of 28,714.
 Mahmood was again re-elected at the 2019 general election with a decreased vote share of 79.2 per cent and a decreased majority of 28,582.
-After Labour's election loss she was asked to commission a review launched by Labour Together of the party's election performance.
+Following Labour's election loss she was asked to commission a review launched by Labour Together of the party's election performance.

 Return to the frontbench (2021–2024)

-In the May 2021 Shadow Cabinet reshuffle, Mahmood returned to the Shadow Cabinet as National Campaign Coordinator, succeeding Angela Rayner.
+In the May 2021 shadow cabinet reshuffle, Mahmood returned to the shadow cabinet as National Campaign Coordinator, succeeding Angela Rayner.
 Peter Walker of The Guardian considered that Mahmood and Labour's campaign director Morgan McSweeney had improved the campaign organisation and use of data by the party by 2023.

 In September 2023, Keir Starmer appointed Mahmood, seen as an ally of his, as Shadow Secretary of State for Justice.
 She was replaced as campaign co-ordinator by Pat McFadden.
 Also that month, Mahmood was named by the New Statesman as the 20th-most-powerful left-wing figure in Britain.
 At the 2024 general election, Mahmood was re-elected with a decreased share of 42.5 per cent and a majority of 3,421.
 She had been challenged by the independent candidate Akhmed Yakoob, whose campaign focused on support for Palestine.
 Yakoob finished second behind Mahmood, with 12,137 votes, following a campaign that Mahmood described as "sullied by harassment and intimidation".